Integrability of Goldilocks quantum cellular automata

-We find a parametric class of QCA that satisfy Eqs.~\eqref{eq:Uj_general}--\eqref{eq:U_gen} and that map onto free fermions.
+We find a parametric class of QCA that satisfy Eqs.~\eqref{eq:Uj_general}--\eqref{eq:U_gen} and that map to free fermions.
 The local gates have the form

-$W^{(1)}$ and $W^{(2)}$ denote arbitrary unitary operators mapped onto Gaussian ones via the JW transformation~\eqref{eq:fermionic}.
+$W^{(1)}$ and $W^{(2)}$ denote arbitrary unitary operators mapped to Gaussian ones via the JW transformation~\eqref{eq:fermionic}.
 For instance, we can choose

 The $a=1,2$, while $c_{j}^{(a)}$ and $c_{j,\gamma,\delta}^{(a)}$ are arbitrary real parameters.
 The second sum is over only the Pauli operators $\op{\sigma}^x$ and $\op{\sigma}^{z}$.
 The nontrivial part of the evolution operator is $\prod_{j}[CZ]_{j,j+1}$.
-The JW transformation maps this factor onto a Gaussian operator~\eqref{eq:app_JW}, by Eq.~\eqref{eq:global_cz}.
-By construction, he individual operators $\op{W}^{(a)}_{j+1\ldots ,j+k-3}$ is also Gaussian.
-Therefore, the whole Floquet operator $\op{U}$ [Eq.~\eqref{eq:U_gen}] is mapped onto a product of Gaussian operators.
+The JW transformation maps this factor to a Gaussian operator~\eqref{eq:fermionic}, by Eq.~\eqref{eq:global_cz}.
+By construction, the individual operators $\op{W}^{(a)}_{j+1\ldots ,j+k-3}$ is also Gaussian.
+Therefore, the whole Floquet operator $\op{U}$ [Eq.~\eqref{eq:U_gen}] is mapped to a product of Gaussian operators.
 Hence $\op{U}$ is Gaussian.